-This document gives an overview of the Cloud Storage XML API and is intended for developers.
-It assumes that you are familiar with web programming and you are comfortable creating applications that consume web services through HTTP requests.
+This document gives an overview of the Cloud Storage XML API and is intended for software developers.
+It assumes that you are familiar with RESTful services and web programming and that you are comfortable creating applications that operate through HTTP requests.
+If this does not describe you, consider one of the following alternatives:

 You specify the method information with standard HTTP methods, such as

 You specify the scoping information with a publicly-accessible endpoint (URI) and various scoping parameters.
-In this case, the primary scoping parameter is a path to a resource, which consists of an object name and bucket name.
-Used together, the object name, bucket name, and public URI create a unique URL to a given resource.
-You use HTTP methods to perform operations on these resources.
+For the XML API, the primary scoping parameters are the bucket and object names.
 You can further scope your operations by using HTTP headers and query string parameters.

-Access to Cloud Storage through the XML API is useful when you are working with tools and libraries that must work across different storage providers, or when you are migrating from another storage provider to Cloud Storage.
+Access to Cloud Storage through the XML API is useful when you are using tools and libraries that must work across different storage providers, or when you are migrating from another storage provider to Cloud Storage.
 In the latter case, you only need to make a few simple changes to your existing tools and libraries to begin sending requests to Cloud Storage.
-For more information about migrating to Cloud Storage, see Migrating from Amazon S3 to Google Cloud Storage.
+For more information about migrating to Cloud Storage, see Simple migration from Amazon S3 to Cloud Storage.

-In practical terms, the Cloud Storage XML API provides a web interface for making HTTP requests and handling HTTP responses.
+The Cloud Storage XML API provides a web interface for making HTTP requests and handling HTTP responses.
+The API is compatible with HTTP/1.1, HTTP/2, and HTTP/3 protocols.
 Each request implements a standard HTTP method.
-See XML API Reference Methods for a complete list of the HTTP methods that the Cloud Storage XML API supports.
+Along with these methods, you can use various HTTP request headers.

-Cloud Storage XML API supports HTTP/1.1 request headers.
-It also supports
+The Cloud Storage XML API supports HTTP request headers.
+It also

-Request header requirements vary depending on the kind of request you're making,
+prefix.
+Request header requirements vary depending on the kind of request you're

 ||The authentication string for requests.||Required for all authenticated requests.|